pablobernabeu/VTT-Transcription-App/README.md

 The data is only visible to the person who uploads it.

-Questions and suggestions can be submitted as [issues](https://github.com/pablobernabeu/VTT-transcription/issues) or by emailing the developer (p.bernabeu@lancaster.ac.uk).
+Questions and suggestions can be submitted as [issues](https://github.com/pablobernabeu/VTT-transcription/issues) or emailed to p.bernabeu@lancaster.ac.uk.
 The app can be extended via pull requests.

 Developer: Pablo Bernabeu (Dept. Psychology, Lancaster University).
 Licence: [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).